gtalarico/pyairtable/docs/source/_substitutions.rst

     by provided fields; if a field is not included its value will bet set to null.
 If ``False``, only provided fields are updated.

-.. |kwarg_return_fields_by_field_id| replace:: An optional boolean value that lets you return field objects where the
+.. |kwarg_use_field_ids| replace:: An optional boolean value that lets you return field objects where the
     key is the field id.
 This defaults to `false`, which returns field objects where the key is the field name.

 .. |kwarg_force_metadata| replace::